Jokemon-coder/CoatsOfArms-App/README.md

 https://jokemon-coder.github.io/CoatsOfArms-App/

+Do note that at the moment it is quite slow on first launch as it loads everything in.
+I am going to try and optimize it more in the future.
+I am publishing it now in this state so it can at least be viewed in it's intended final look and funcionality.

 ## Functionality and features

 The initial plan was to create an app using React that showcases the Finnish coats of arms.
 I believe I fulfilled my vision for the finished application exactly as I had